davidmolina/davidmolina.github.io/resume.md

 Every morning we'd run 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

-Favorite time: grappling and practicing hand to hand combat, meeting lieutenant's from around the Middle East and learn about different cultures, and attending catholic service and breaking bread with military officers from across Latin America.
+Favorite time: grappling and practicing hand to hand combat, meeting lieutenant's from around the world, attending Mass at the base Catholic Church, and breaking bread with military officers from across Latin America on weekends.

 # Oregon State University
 *B.A., Political Science - Corvallis, Oregon, 2001 to 2004*